astronomer/astro-docs/enterprise/v0.16/05_customize-airflow/01_manage-airflow-versions.md

 ---
-title: "Managing Airflow Versions on Astronomer"
+title: "Manage Airflow Versions on Astronomer"
-navTitle: "Airflow Versioning"
+navTitle: "Manage Airflow Versions"
 description: "How to adjust and upgrade Airflow versions on Astronomer."
 ---